wangyuchi369/VidTok/vidtwin/README.md

 ### Data Preparation

-We follow the same way as VidTok to prepare the data.
-You may also find the Dataloader class in `vidtok/data/vidtok.py`.
-It is a general dataloader for video data, which you may adapt it to your own dataset.
+We follow the same approach as **VidTok** to prepare the data.
+You can also find the Dataloader class in: `vidtok/data/vidtok.py`.
+This Dataloader is a general-purpose class for handling video data.
+You may customize it to suit your own dataset and specific use cases.

 1. Put all training videos under `DATA_DIR`:
 ```